adorsys/datasafe/datasafe-simple-adapter/readme.md

 ```

 ## 1.2 features
-The default behavior of the datasafe service is to encrypt all data and to encrypt the path of the deocuments too.
+The default behavior of the datasafe service is to encrypt all data and to encrypt the path of the documents too.
 For testing  - and for testing only - theses features can be switched off.
 So the following properties *never must be used in production*:
 ```
 SC-NO-BUCKETPATH-ENCRYPTION